Zilliqa/dev-portal-old/docs/core-ds-mimo.md

 ---
-id: core-directory-service
+id: core-ds-mimo
-title: Directory Service
+title: DS MIMO
 ---
-## DS Committee Multiple In Multiple Out (DS MIMO) Setup

-> Note: DS committee ejection has now been superseded by [DS Reputation](#ds-reputation).
+> Note: DS committee ejection has now been superseded by [DS Reputation](core-ds-reputation.md).

+DS committee membership is maintained using a multiple-in multiple-out (MIMO) setup.
 This setup allows `n` nodes to join and leave the DS committee at every DS epoch.
 The steps are:

 1. Nodes submit PoWs (for difficulty and DS difficulty)
 1. DS leader composes DS Block